Flap Surgery: The Basics

 Classification by Location and Movement

-• Local flap: Donor tissue is located next to the area receiving the tissue; the skin remains attached at one end to allow the blood supply to be left intact (5).
+• Local flap: Donor tissue is located next to the area receiving the tissue; the skin remains attached at one end, allowing the blood supply to be left intact (5).

-• Regional flap: Donor tissue is a section that is attached by a specific blood vessel.
+• Regional flap: Donor tissue is a section attached by a specific blood vessel.

 • Distant flap: Donor and recipient tissues are distally located from each other.
-This flap surgery involves detaching and reattaching skin and blood vessels from one site of the body to another site; microsurgery is used to connect the blood vessels (5).
+This flap surgery involves detaching and reattaching skin and blood vessels from one body site to another; microsurgery is used to connect the blood vessels (5).

 Figure 2: Example of Flap Type

 The movement of the flap is also used to describe flap surgery.
-You may hear terms such as advancement, sliding, rotation, and pivotal.
-Sliding flaps is when the tissue is moved or "slid" directly into the adjacent defect without "jumping" over other tissue (5).
+You may hear advancement, sliding, rotation, and pivotal terms.
+Sliding flaps is when the tissue is moved or “slid” directly into the adjacent defect without “jumping” over other tissue (5).
 Advancement flaps are considered simple movements for local flaps and fall within the group of sliding flaps.
 Pivotal (geometric) flaps include rotation, transposition, and interpolation (5).
 Local, random pattern flaps are common for the reconstruction of cutaneous defects.

-Image 1: Image of a local flap surgical procedure to cover nasal tip defect/wound (9)
+Image 1: Image of a local flap surgical procedure to cover a nasal tip defect/wound (9)

 Ask yourself...